internetarchive/sandcrawler/sql/README.md

 re-creatable from dumps, kafka topics (compressed), CDX, petabox metadata, etc.
 This is a secondary view on all of that.

+## Create Database and User

+Create system user with your username like:

+    sudo su postgres
+    createuser -s bnewbold

+Create database using `diesel` tool (see fatcat rust docs for install notes):

+    # DANGER: will delete/recreate entire database
+    diesel database reset

+In the future would probably be better to create a real role/password and supply these via `DATABASE_URL` env variable.

 ## Schema

     schema/database name is 'sandcrawler'